Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

 Cancels a specific order of a customer placed on a merchant store.
-However, an order can be canceled only if
+An order can be canceled only if

 * The logged in user has sufficient permission to cancel the order
 * The order is either in Authorized (A) or Pending (P) Status